hariselef/NNequiv_Experiments/src/README.md

 ### Work in progress

-The scripts has to be properly adjusted.
+The scripts have to be properly adjusted.